Where’s the best place to swim and scuba dive with sea horses

 The Cement Works is on the edge of the northwest coast of Barbados.
 The dive site consists of large steel pillars that go down into the sand.
 These pillars or piles have created a safe haven for fish and other sea creatures to live.

-It's simply an amazing dive site, where you'll not only see seahorses, but also the following sea creatures too:
+It’s simply an amazing dive site where you’ll not only see seahorses.

-- Seahorses (my biggest count of seahorses on a dive was over 30 seahorses).
+- Seahorses (my biggest count of seahorses on one dive was over 30 seahorses).

 - Moray eels.

 - Lobsters (in abundance).
 See the video below and you see what I mean!

 - An abundance of numerous species of coral reef fish.

 - Trumpet fish.